Meg Griffin

-Meg Griffin (born March 23rd) is a fictional character in the animated television series Family Guy.
-Meg is the eldest child of Peter and Lois Griffin and older sister of Stewie and Chris, but is also the family's scapegoat who receives the least of their attention and tolerates the brunt of their abuse.
-She is often bullied, belittled, ridiculed, and ignored.

-Meg first appeared on television, along with the rest of the Griffin family, in a 15-minute short on December 20, 1998.
-She was created and designed by Family Guy creator Seth MacFarlane, who was asked to pitch a pilot to the Fox Broadcasting Company, based on The Life of Larry and Larry & Steve, two shorts made by MacFarlane featuring a middle-aged man named Larry and an intellectual dog, Steve.
-After the series pilot was given the greenlight, the Griffin family appeared in the episode "Death Has a Shadow".

-Originally voiced by Lacey Chabert during the first season, Meg has been voiced by Mila Kunis since season 2.
+Megan "Meg" Griffin is a fictional character from the American animated television series Family Guy.
+She first appeared in the show's pilot episode, "Death Has a Shadow", on January 31, 1999.
+She was originally voiced by Lacey Chabert; however, she has been voiced by Mila Kunis since the show's second season.
+Writer Seth MacFarlane created and designed Meg after his 1995 student film, The Life of Larry, was picked up by 20th Century Fox for a series order.
+Meg is the eldest child and only daughter of Peter and Lois Griffin and the sister of Chris and Stewie.
+A social outcast, Meg is typically depicted as being mistreated and neglected by her family, though this has been downplayed in later seasons.
+Despite this, she is shown to be extremely talented and resourceful, having a kinder personality compared to the rest of her family.

 Personality

-Meg is a self-conscious and insecure adolescent girl.
+Similar to Lois, Meg has gone through numerous personality changes since the debut of the show in 1999.
+In early seasons, she was portrayed as a self-conscious and insecure adolescent.
 She is treated unfairly and abused by various people and has numerous insecurities that prompt her to try to be part of the "in-crowd".
 However, this only results in her getting rebuffed by the many bullies of this circle, particularly Connie D'Amico, the head cheerleader of the local high school, James Woods Regional High School.
-However, a nerdy Jewish student named Neil Goldman is attracted to her.
+In contrast to this, a nerdy Jewish student named Neil Goldman is attracted to her, to her dismay.

-Meg is usually the butt of Peter's jokes due to her unpopularity and "ugliness"; Peter resorts to outrageous stunts and names.
-Stewie and Brian tend to disdain her kindness, but they typically do it behind Meg's back.
-Lois constantly puts Meg down, while boosting her own ego.
-Lois is usually of little to no help to Meg when she is abused by others; though her attitude is more negligent or apathetic than the more overt and direct abuse given by Peter.

 While Meg is usually a pushover, she can get angry when pushed too far, though such occasions are usually rare.
 This can be seen in the episode "Seahorse Seashell Party", where she strongly insults and defames Peter, Lois, and even Chris for their inconsiderate actions toward her.
-This causes Peter, Lois, and Chris to distance themselves in shame and sends Peter into depression; though she later apologizes upon realizing that the family needs a "lightning rod" to absorb the dysfunction.
-In the episode "Road to Rupert", Meg assaults a man for insulting her after a fender-bender.
+In the episode "Road to Rupert", Meg assaults a man for insulting her after a fender-bender, and in "The Chicken or the Meg", she decapitates Ernie the Giant Chicken's head after a heated argument.
+In later seasons, she is shown to be very snarky and deliberately unpredictable towards others, such as in "The Marrying Kind", where she tells off Lois after the latter seeks validation for her jokes.
+Later seasons exaggerate her uncouth behavior and completely disregard her punching-bag status.